 Operation Round Up®

-Each month, the Cooperative "rounds up" participants' monthly bills to the next dollar amount.
+Low-income families, senior citizens, medical service providers and other charitable organizations can benefit directly from this program through the distribution of grant money.
+Each month, we "round up" participants' monthly bills to the next dollar amount.
 For example, if the bill is $69.54, it is rounded up to $70 and the extra 46 cents is contributed to the Operation Round Up® fund.
 NOVEC pays all administrative costs of the program.

 How much can I expect to contribute each year?